calsaviour/sudoku/README.md

 The application is tested using Mocha.
 To run the test suite, do `npm test`.
 Tests are located in the `test` directory.

-This project also uses Travis for Continuous Integration.
+This project uses Travis for continuous integration.
 Travis runs the test suite whenever a commit is pushed to master.

 ## Style